 Best printers to buy in 2016: buying advice

-Printers come in two main forms: inkjet, or laser, with colour and mono flavours of each.
+Printers come in two main forms: inkjet, or laser, with colour and mono flavours of each (although the mono inkjet is only found in business printers).
 Lasers tend to be more expensive to buy, but provide better quality output, particularly where lots of text is involved.
 And they can be faster.
 Notice we said 'tend' - lasers aren't always best.

 As a basic rule, if you need to print only text, and a lot of it, a mono laser printer will offer the crispest text output and the best combination of fast page-per-minute output and low ink costs.
 If, however, you need to print photos - even if only sometimes - choose an inkjet printer.
 A dedicated photo printer with individual cartridges for each colour (rather than a single combined colour cartridge) will suit those who print only photos, but if photos form only part of what you need the printer for, a decent inkjet will usually do the job adequately.

-Printer tech hasn't evolved much recently, which is why we can still happily recommend printers from 2013.
+Printer tech hasn't evolved much recently, which is why we can still happily recommend printers from a few years ago.
 If we were talking smartphones, this would be ancient history.

-Colour lasers still have their place, but inkjets are encroaching on their territory.
+Colour lasers still have their place (and can be cheap to buy and run even for home use), but inkjets are encroaching on their territory.

 Best printers: total cost of ownership